About Tŷ Pawb

 The redevelopment was designed by Sarah Featherstone of Featherstone Young.

-Tŷ Pawb’s facilities include two gallery spaces, a theatre/performance space, several meeting rooms, a bar and food court and market hall which is home to over 30 local independent businesses.
+Tŷ Pawb’s facilities include two gallery spaces, a theatre/performance space, several meeting rooms, a bar and food court and market hall which is home to nearly 30 local independent businesses.

-Winner of the Gold Medal for Architecture 2019
+Winner of the National Eisteddfod Gold Medal for Architecture 2019

 Press Coverage